kritikkaaa/ODI-Batting-KMeans-Clustering/README.md

 #Dataset
 The analysis is performed on a dataset containing comprehensive career statistics for ODI cricket players.
 This dataset includes key performance indicators such as runs scored, wickets taken, highest score, and batting and bowling averages.

-Data Source: [Please insert the specific URL or source of the dataset here]

 #Methodology
 The project follows a rigorous data science pipeline to ensure the robustness and accuracy of the results: